 The AGM is an important meeting held once a year to allow the directors to formally provide the members with information of what has happened over the last 12 months.
 This includes giving the members reports and financial information.

-Has your corporation held its AGM yet?
 The CATSI Act says that the AGM must be held before the end of November each year.
-If you are unable to hold your AGM by the end of November you should ask the Registrar for an extension of time by filling in an Application for exemption in relation to meetings form—apply online or download PDF form.
+If you are unable to hold your AGM by the end of November you should lodge a request for an extension of time—apply online or download PDF form.

 An AGM, just like any other meeting, will flow much better if it is properly planned and if certain rules and procedures are followed.